Need to talk? Call 1800 882 436.

 You may feel that your core has become weak, for example when lifting something like a laundry basket.

-You can check if you have an abdominal separation by trying this:
+You can check if you have an abdominal separation by trying these movements:

 • lie on your back with your knees bent up

-• place your flat fingertips across your belly at the level of your belly button
+• place your flat fingertips across your tummy at the level of your belly button

 • lift your head and shoulders away from the floor and feel for the sides of your abdominal muscles coming together